Camera Icon

 Longmeadow Conservation Commission, misc. clippings, 1970-1988 (with gaps), includes clippings re. opposition to I-91 rest stop in along the Meadow Road (1979), the closing of roads in the Meadows (1979-1980), and the acquisition of a strip of land in the Connecticut River (1988)

 The Meadows conservation land, misc. clippings, 1977, 1984-1986 and undated, includes photos by Mike Callaghan, George Finch, Ed Malley and Bette Quatrale.
-Some images appear to be the Stebbins Refuge.
+Some images appear to have been taken in the refuge.

 New England Wildflower Society, misc. clippings and a flyer, 1962 and undated (includes information about how to transplant wildflowers, 1962)